simbo1905/thinbus-srp-js/README.md

 In the diagram above the user is shown a standard login form.
 They enter their email and password and click the login button.
 JavaScript then makes an AJAX call using their email to load their `salt` and a one-time server challenge `B`.
-JavaScript creates the the one-time client challenge `A` and uses all the information to compute a password proof `M1`.
+JavaScript creates a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
 It then posts to the server the email, `A` and `M1` as the users credentials.
 The server uses all the information to check the password proof.
 If it is good it then redirects the user to the secure homepage.

 Note that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the user password proof.
-This requires storing that one-time challenge value either in the database, the server session or a server cache for the short duration of the login protocol.
+This requires storing the one-time challenge value either in the database, the server session or a server cache for the short duration of the login protocol.

 ## Custom Configuration